-Jeffrey Miller has spent the last two decades flitting around Asia as a university lecturer and writer, including a six-year stint as a feature writer for The Korea Times, South Korea’s oldest English-language newspaper.
+Jeffrey Miller has spent over two decades in Asia as a university lecturer and writer, including a six-year stint as a feature writer for The Korea Times, South Korea’s oldest English-language newspaper.

 War Remains, a Korean War Novel was his first novel and based on articles he wrote about Korean War Commemorative events from 2000-2003 for The Korea Times.
 The novel won two awards in the 2011 MWSA (Military Writers Society of America) Book Awards: Gold in the Literary Fiction category and Silver in the Korean War category (it was the first year that awards were given in this category).

 In 2012, he published his second novel (a novella) Ice Cream Headache which is about one day in 1968 in Oglesby, Illinois where Miller lived from 1965-1976.
 The novella has received much praise from readers.